 Objet30 V5 series

 The Objet30 V5 series is the smallest, and they come in the Pro and Prime versions.
-These printers print single materials plus support materials, as does the slightly larger J55 model.
+These printers print single materials plus support materials, similar to the slightly larger J55 model.

 Objet Connex1 series

 Other single-material printers include the Objet Connex1 series that come in the 260 and 500 models.
 You can print digital materials using the Objet Connex3 series printers (260, 350, and 500 models).

 This series offers an unlimited number of composite materials and over 500,000 color options.
 J4100 is the largest Polyjet printer, which allows a maximum model weight of 135kg on the printing plate.

 The most highly specialized printer in this series has to be the J750 Digital Anatomy printer which can produce highly realistic bone and tissue models.
 It also uses a gel-like support material that is easy to remove from blood vessel models without altering the delicate prints.

 The biggest factor in choosing a Polyjet printer is the materials you want in your prototypes.
 A compact Polyjet 3D printer is more affordable when using single materials.
 Moreover, it delivers the best resolution and surface finishes for its size.